Xilinx/mlir-aie/programming_guide/section-3/README.md

 ```
 The created Object FIFO is stored in the `0f0` variable and is named `objfifo0`.
 It has a depth of `3` objects of datatype `<256xi32>`.

-As you will see in the Key Object FIFO Connection Patterns [subsection](#key-object-fifo-connection-patterns), an Object FIFO can have multiple consumer tiles, which describes a broadcast connection from the source tile to all of the consumer tiles.
+As you will see in the Key Object FIFO Patterns [subsection](#key-object-fifo-patterns), an Object FIFO can have multiple consumer tiles, which describes a broadcast connection from the source tile to all of the consumer tiles.
 As such, the `consumerTiles` input can be either a single tile or an array of tiles.
 This is not the case for the `producerTile` input as currently the Object FIFO does not support multiple producers.

 *Note: When specified as a number, the `depth` of an Object FIFO may be adjusted at compile-time based on the access patterns of its producer and consumers (see Object FIFO Access Patterns [subsection](#object-fifo-access-patterns)).*

 ## Accessing the objects of an Object FIFO

 An Object FIFO can be accessed by the processes running on the producer and consumer tiles registered to it.
 Before a process can have access to the objects it has to acquire them from the Object FIFO.
 This is because the Object FIFO is a synchronized communication primitive and two processes may not access the same object at the same time.
+Once a process has finished working with an object and has no further use for it, it should release it so that another process will be able to acquire and access it.
+The patterns in which a producer or a consumer process acquires and releases objects from an Object FIFO are called `access patterns`.
+We can specifically refer to the acquire and release patterns as well.

-To acquire objects users should use the acquire function of the `object_fifo` class:
+To acquire one or multiple objects users should use the acquire function of the `object_fifo` class:
 ```
 def acquire(self, port, num_elem)
 ```
 Based on the `num_elem` input representing the number of acquired elements, the acquire function will either directly return an object, or an array of objects that can be accessed in an array-like fashion.

-Once a process has finished working with an object and has no further use for it, it should release it so that another process will be able to acquire and access it.
 To release one or multiple objects users should use the release function of the `object_fifo` class:
 ```
 def release(self, port, num_elem)
 ```
 A process may release one, some or all of the objects it has acquired.
 The release function will release objects from oldest to youngest in acquired order.
 If a process does not release all of the objects it has acquired, then the next time it acquires objects the oldest objects will be those that were not released.
 This functionality is intended to achieve the behaviour of a sliding window through the Object FIFO primitive.
-(TODO: add link to ref design or subsection) (TODO: merge PR to make the port optional)
+(TODO: add link to ref design or subsection) (TODO: merge PR to make the port optional) (TODO: make it clear that to access old unreleased objects, users should use the result of the new acquire)

-The patterns in which a producer or a consumer process acquires and releases objects from an Object FIFO are called `access patterns`.
-We can specifically refer to the acquire and release patterns as well.

 Below you can see an example of two processes that are accessing the `of0` Object FIFO that we initialized in the previous section, one running on the producer tile and the other on the consumer tile.
 The producer process runs a loop of ten iterations and during each of them it acquires one object from `of0`, calls a `test_func` function on the acquired object, and releases the object.
 The consumer process only runs once and acquires two objects from `of0`.
 It then calls a `test_func2` function to which it gives as input each of the two objects it acquired, before releasing them both at the end.
 ```